-S. Type of loss Applicatio Definition Compensation policy Implementation Responsible Sites

-No n of entitled issues agency where

-person applicable

-1 Loss of Residentia Encroacher Encroachers / squatters will be Vulnerable The DSC will verify Barari OHT

-residential l structure s, squatters notified and given 60 days advance households will be the extent of site

-structure and other notice to remove their assets. identified during the impacts through a Housing

-assets Compensation for affected structures census conducted by 100% survey of Board

-or part thereof at replacement value the DSC.
-AHs determine

-calculated as per the latest prevailing assistance, verify

-basic schedule of rates (BSR) without and identify vulnerable

-depreciation; Cash compensation for households.

-repair of partially affected structure. nousenoius.

-Right to salvage material from the

-demolished structure at no cost.

-A lump sum shifting assistance of

-Rs10000 will be provided, each time

-affected household is required to

-relocate.

-Cash assistance towards rental

-subsidy for a period of time until

-alternate means of access to housing

-available.

-Additional compensation for

-vulnerable squatter households (item

-3)

-2 Loss trees and Standing Encroacher Encroachers and squatters will be Harvesting prior to DSC in None

-crops crops and s / notified and given 60 days advance acquisition will be consultation with

-trees squatters notice to remove trees and 6 months' accommodated to Agriculture /

-notice to harvest seasonal crops and the extent possible Forest
+S. N o Type of loss Applicati on Definition of entitled person Compensation policy Implementation issues Responsible agency Sites where applicabl e 1 Loss of residential structure Residenti al structure and other assets Encroache rs, squatters Encroachers / squatters will be notified and given 60 days advance notice to remove their assets.
+Compensation for affected structures or part thereof at replacement value calculated as per the latest prevailing basic schedule of rates (BSR) without depreciation; Cash compensation for repair of partially affected structure.
+Right to salvage material from the demolished structure at no cost.
+A lump sum shifting assistance of Rs10000 will be provided, each time affected household is required to relocate.
+Cash assistance towards rental subsidy for a period of time until alternate means of access to housing available.
+Additional compensation for vulnerable squatter households (item # 3) Vulnerable households will be identified during the census conducted by the DSC.
+The DSC will verify the extent of impacts through a 100% survey of AHs determine assistance, verify and identify vulnerable households.
+Barari OHT site Housing Board

-S. No Type of loss Applicatio n Definition of entitled Compensation policy Implementation issues Responsible agency Sites where person fruit trees.
+S. N o Type of loss Applicati on Definition of entitled person Compensation policy Implementation issues Responsible agency Sites where applicabl e 2 Loss trees and crops Standing crops and trees Encroache rs / squatters Encroachers and squatters will be notified and given 60 days advance notice to remove trees and 6 months' notice to harvest seasonal crops and fruit trees.
 Compensation will be given for standing crops/ trees planted by non- titleholders.
-Work schedules will avoid harvest season.
+Harvesting prior to acquisition will be accommodated to the extent possible Work schedules will avoid harvest season.
 Market value of trees/crops has to be determined.
-Vulnerable households will be identified and provided assistance as required Department officials or with experts in the respective fields. applicable 3 Impacts on vulnerable Aps All impacts Vulnerable APs In case of total loss of private land and a total dependency on agriculture, land-for-land compensation, if signified by the affected persons.
-Additional one-time lump sum assistance of Rs 36,000 (calculated for 12 months subsistence allowance) per vulnerable family will be paid.
-This will be over and above the other assistance given in this framework.
-Vulnerable households will be given priority in employment in project construction activities.
-Vulnerable households will be identified during the census conducted / supervised by the DSC.
-If land-for-land is offered, ownership in the name of original landowner(s).
-The DSC will verify the extent of impacts through a 100% surveys of AHs determine assistance, verify and identify vulnerable households.
+Vulnerable households will be identified and provided assistance as required DSC in consultation with Agriculture / Forest Department officials or with experts in the respective fields.
+None 3 Impacts on vulnerable Aps All impacts Vulnerable APs 35 In case of total loss of private land and a total dependency on agriculture, land-for-land compensation, if signified by the affected persons.
+Vulnerable households will be identified during the census conducted / supervised by the The DSC will verify the extent of impacts through a 100% surveys of AHs determine

-&lt;sup>33 The following vulnerability criteria are identified in the context of Bihar: (1) households belonging to most backward communities; (2) head of household is a woman; (3) head of household is illiterate; (4) head of household is a daily wage labourer, (5) below poverty line household; (6) household with disabled family members; and (6) household living in a kutcha house.
+The following vulnerability criteria are identified in the context of Bihar: (1) households belonging to most backward communities; (2) head of household is a woman; (3) head of household is illiterate; (4) head of household is a daily wage labourer, (5) below poverty line household; (6) household with disabled family members; and (6) household living in a kutcha house.
 ADB's Facility Administration Manual states that "more vulnerable" households are those that meet 5 or more of the above-mentioned vulnerability criteria.
 Implicit in the definition is that households meeting fewer criteria are also vulnerable, albeit to a lesser degree, and require additional support/assistance.